ZialeHub/timeflow/README.md

 ## 🤝 Contributing

-Please read our [CONTRIBUTING](https://github.com/ryse-rs/.github/blob/CONTRIBUTING.md) and [GOVERNANCE](https://github.com/ryse-rs/.github/blob/GOVERNANCE.md) documents for details on our workflow and policies.

 Please always perform the following checks before committing:
 1. ⚙️ `cargo build --workspace --all --all-features --tests`
 2. 🧼 `cargo fmt --all`
 3. 🩺 `cargo clippy --workspace --all --all-features --tests -- -D warnings`
 4. 🧪 `cargo test --all-targets --all-features --workspace`

-## 📄 License - Proprietary
+## 📄 License

-Copyright © 2025 Ryse.
-All rights reserved.

-See __NOTICE__.
+This project is licensed under the MIT License.
+See LICENSE for details.